ocd-scm/ocd-meta/README.md

 We test on:

- * Minishift with Openshift v3.9.0 because the minishift helm addon is broken with OpenShift 3.10 and 3.11
+ * Minishift with Openshift v3.11.0
  * _Coming soon_: Openshift Online Pro which periodiclaly updates which version of Red Hat OpenShift Container Platform it is running.
 The techniques used by OCD were perfected running a business on openshift.com.

 See [the wiki](https://github.com/ocd-scm/ocd-meta/wiki) for more details.